top of page

 The study will be run via webcam with your child and a parent/carer present at all times.
 A researcher will explain the task step-by-step and record the session.
 It will take approx. 45 minutes, including breaks.
 We have made the task into a game (Great Detective Game) to make the whole experience enjoyable!
 This study has full ethical approval from the University of Birmingham and all researchers have a valid DBS.

 What happens in the study?

 What is the impact?

-This research is run by the University of Birmingham in partnership with the UKRI Economic & Social Research Council.
+This research is run by the University of Birmingham and the UKRI Economic & Social Research Council.
+We are in partnership with the charity Operation Encompass.
 This study will help us to improve the UK Child Interview Protocol in the Criminal Justice System.

 If you have any queries or would like to take part, please email Dr Ruman Hayre or Madeleine Ingham at: